tchaiwanda/Splunk-Brute-Force-Lab/README.md

 ## Resume Bullet Tie-In
 - Built Splunk correlation search & dashboard to detect brute-force attempts; tuned thresholds and created alerting playbook mapped to ATT&CK T1110.

+⚠️ Disclaimer: All data used in this project (CSV logs, simulated phishing emails, and indicators of compromise) is synthetic and generated for educational purposes only.
+No real user data, malicious payloads, or production systems were involved.
+This lab is intended solely to demonstrate detection, triage, and incident response workflows in Splunk.

 ---